MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 ---
 title: Authenticating with AAD SSO for Teams
-description: Authentication in Teams apps using AAD SSO ms.topic: conceptual ms.localizationpriority: medium
+description: Authentication in Teams apps using SSO for Teams ms.topic: conceptual ms.localizationpriority: medium
 keywords: teams authentication SSO Microsoft Azure Active Directory (Azure AD), OIDC, username, password
 ---
-# Authenticate with SSO for Teams app
+# Authenticate with SSO for Teams

 <!--Azure Active Directory (Azure AD) is a cloud-based identity and access management service.
 It helps your app users access external resources, such as Microsoft 365, the Azure portal, and thousands of other SaaS applications.
 Your users can also access internal resources, such as apps on your corporate network and intranet, along with any cloud apps from your own organization.-->